The Bread of Life

 What sort of preparation do we do to receive him?
 How reverently do we receive him in the Eucharist?
-Upon receiving him, do we spend sometime in prayer and silence thanking God for such honor receiving him in the Eucharist?
+Upon receiving him, do we spend some time in prayer and silence thanking God for such honor receiving him in the Eucharist?
 How do we participate actively in the one-hour Eucharistic celebration?
 The real presence of Christ is not something that was made up by the Catholic Church.
 It is a dogma that has been tested through time, which demands our faith and devotion.

-3. We are moved to see God’s love vividly expressed in the Holy Eucharist.
+3. By seeing God’s love vividly expressed in the Holy Eucharist.
 Blessed John Paul II once taught: “The Eucharist is the sacrament of the presence of Christ, who gives himself to us because he loves us.
 He loves each one of us in a unique and personal way in our practical daily lives: in our families, among our friends, at study and work, in rest and relaxation.
 He loves us when he fills our days with freshness, and also when, in times of suffering, he allows trials to weigh upon us: even in the most severe trials, he lets us hear his voice.
 To celebrate the Eucharist, ‘to eat his flesh and drink his blood,’ means to accept the wisdom of the cross and the path of service.
-It means that we signal our willingness to sacrifice ourselves for others, as Christ has done.”
-Ecclesia de Eucharistia
+It means that we signal our willingness to sacrifice ourselves for others, as Christ has done.” - Ecclesia de Eucharistia

-In other words, as we receive him in the Blessed Eucharist we are given a special task, a mission to do what Christ did on the Cross – to surrender ourselves and to dedicate our lives to service in SELFLESS LOVE.
+In other words, as we receive him in the Blessed Eucharist, we are given a special task, a mission to do what Christ did on the Cross – to surrender ourselves and to dedicate our lives to service in SELFLESS LOVE.

 Going back to Astronaut Mike Hopkins, this is how he described his experience receiving the Holy Eucharist in space: